alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

 \mu = \Lambda^{-1} \frac{X^T y}{\sigma^2}
 $$

-There are very simple ways to derive this from Gaussian identities.
-But since most of the work is already kind of done for us, let's derive it the "hard" way.
+There are very simple ways to derive this from Gaussian identities.[^5] But since most of the work is already kind of done for us, let's derive it the "hard" way.

 $$
 p(w \mid \mathcal{D}) = \frac{p(\mathcal{D} \mid w) p(w)}{p(\mathcal{D})}